How to Access Your Tax Return Transcript

 Tax transcripts are the best way to verify which tax returns have been filed in the past and what tax payments have been received by the government.
 Transcripts are also used to validate the taxpayer’s status with respect to the statute of limitations for collections (CSED) or the statute of limits for audits (ASED).

-Tax transcripts are also used by CPAs and estate attorneys where it is necessary to determine which tax returns need to be prepared for someone who has passed away.
+Tax transcripts are also used by CPAs and estate attorneys when it is necessary to determine which tax returns need to be prepared for someone who has passed away.
 This is often necessary to close out an estate which is in probate court.

-Information Included in a Tax Return Transcript
+What’s Included in a Tax Return Transcript

-Other Types of IRS Tax Transcripts
+Other IRS Tax Transcripts

-The IRS provides several types of tax transcripts, each serving specific purposes.
-In addition to the tax return transcript discussed above, these include the Tax Account Transcript, Record of Account Transcript, and Wage and Income Transcript.
-Each type of transcript offers different insights and information, making them useful for various situations.
+The IRS offers several types of tax transcripts, each for different purposes.
+In addition to the tax return transcript above, these include the Tax Account Transcript, Record of Account Transcript and Wage and Income Transcript.
+Each type of transcript provides different info so you can choose the right one for your situation.

 Tax Account Transcript